Amit Kothari

 You can’t.
 Not really.

 Helpful to whom?
 Accurate compared to what baseline?
 What about the 4% of the time it confidently states something wrong?
-What about when the underlying model gets updated and the behaviour shifts overnight without anyone touching the code?
-Nielsen Norman Group’s research on AI UX patterns found that users build mental models of how features work, and inconsistent behaviour from AI features erodes trust in ways that traditional PM metrics completely miss.
+What about when the underlying model gets updated and the behavior shifts overnight without anyone touching the code?
+Nielsen Norman Group’s research on AI UX patterns found that users build mental models of how features work, and inconsistent behavior from AI features erodes trust in ways that traditional PM metrics miss.

 Roadmaps fall apart too.
 Traditional roadmaps assume feature completion as a milestone.
 You build the feature, it works, you move on.
 AI features are never really “done.”
 They drift.
 The model that performed brilliantly in testing starts producing subtly different outputs three months later because the data distribution shifted or Anthropic updated the underlying weights.
-This is called concept drift, and research from the University of Manchester shows it affects practically every production ML system.
+This is called concept drift, and research on concept drift shows it affects practically every production ML system.
+This part aged fast.
+Drift is the gentle version; the blunt version, as of mid-2026, is retirement.
+Anthropic has retired every Claude 3 model, and the original Opus 4 and Sonnet 4 retire in June 2026.
+The model under your feature has a hard end-of-life date, so the never-done point holds even when nothing drifts.

-In building Tallyfy, we hit this directly when adding AI-powered workflow suggestions.
+In building Tallyfy, a workflow management software product, we hit this directly when adding AI-powered workflow suggestions.
 The suggestion quality varied by context, by user history, by time of day.
 Traditional PM metrics told us the feature was performing well on average.
 But averages hide the distribution.
 The frustrated users at the tail end weren’t showing up in our dashboards.

 Using AI to do product management faster

-The flip side of this problem is genuinely exciting.
+The flip side of this problem is exciting.

 AI doesn’t just create PM challenges.
 It also makes a huge chunk of PM work faster.
 The discipline of AI-native product management runs in both directions: managing AI products AND using AI as a PM tool.